semaperepelitsa/ruby_warning_filter/Readme.md

 ## Feedback

-[![Build Status](https://travis-ci.org/semaperepelitsa/ruby_warning_filter.svg?branch=master)](https://travis-ci.org/semaperepelitsa/ruby_warning_filter)

 The filter works by proxying all writes to stderr.
 It has been running for a while in many of my work projects with good results.
 However, it is probably not comprehensive.
 Please, report any warnings that it misses or swallows by error.

+[![Build Status](https://travis-ci.org/semaperepelitsa/ruby_warning_filter.svg?branch=master)](https://travis-ci.org/semaperepelitsa/ruby_warning_filter)

+The gem is tested against Ruby 2.0, 2.1, 2.2.